 So this is what happened.

-I only had one website hosted with HostNine, cheritonhousepublishing.com/books/12MTH.html, which I no longer have so I had cancelled the hosting service and domain name registration last year (2016) and thought no more about it because I no longer have any hosting packages and no domain names registered with them.
+I only had one website hosted with HostNine, which I no longer have, so I cancelled the hosting service and domain name registration last year (2016) and thought no more about it because I no longer have any hosting packages and no domain names registered with them.
 So my account remained open but idle.

 I looked further into it and it seems that I’d set my payments for my hosting account to go out through subscription payments through PayPal, which means that the money will keep getting paid every year until I cancel the subscription.
 So it was my fault but I wanted the money back.